🇵🇱

 Lean on the supermarkets

-Biedronka, Lidl, and Kaufland are present nationwide and carry growing vegan-labelled ranges — plant milks, meat alternatives, tofu, hummus, and packaged meals.
-Larger city branches in Warsaw and Kraków stock extensive dedicated sections.
-For self-catering or a reliable fallback outside restaurant zones, the supermarket is consistently your safest option anywhere in Poland.
-Allergen labelling on packaged goods is reliable; always read labels before buying.
+Biedronka, Lidl, and Kaufland are present nationwide and carry growing vegan-labelled ranges including plant milks, meat alternatives, tofu, and packaged meals.
+Larger city branches in Warsaw and Krakow stock the widest selection.
+For self-catering or a reliable fallback outside restaurant zones, the supermarket is consistently the safest option anywhere in Poland.
+Selection varies by branch size: stock up at larger stores before travelling to smaller areas.
+Always check individual labels.

 Use dedicated vegan restaurants

-Warsaw has a large concentration of fully vegan restaurants, including Polish-inspired takes on pierogi, żurek, and bigos that remove all guesswork.
-Look for venues labelled wegańskie (vegan) rather than wegetariańskie (vegetarian) — the distinction matters significantly in Poland, where vegetarian cooking routinely includes dairy, eggs, and occasionally fish stock.
-Kraków, Wrocław, and Gdańsk have strong dedicated scenes worth seeking out before arrival.
+Warsaw has a large concentration of fully vegan restaurants, including Polish-inspired takes on pierogi, zurek, and bigos that remove all guesswork.
+Look for venues labelled weganskie (vegan) rather than wegetarianskie (vegetarian): the distinction matters significantly in Poland, where vegetarian cooking routinely includes dairy, eggs, and occasionally fish stock.
+Krakow, Wroclaw, and Gdansk have strong dedicated scenes worth identifying on HappyCow before arrival.

 03